FAIRmat-NFDI/pynxtools-xrd/README.md

 ![](https://coveralls.io/repos/github/FAIRmat-NFDI/pynxtools_xrd/badge.svg?branch=master)
 [![DOI](https://zenodo.org/badge/759916501.svg)](https://doi.org/10.5281/zenodo.16606402)

-# XRD Reader
+# A reader for XRD data
-With the XRD reader, data from X-ray diffraction experiment can be read and written into a NeXus file (h5 type file with extension .nxs) according to NXxrd_pan application definition in [NeXus](https://github.com/FAIRmat-NFDI/nexus_definitions).
-There are a few different methods of measuring XRD: 1. θ:2θ instruments (e.g. Rigaku H3R), and 2. θ:θ instrument (e.g. PANalytical X'Pert PRO).
-The goal with this reader is to support both of these methods.

-**NOTE: This reader is still under development.
-As of now, the reader can only handle files with the extension `.xrdml` , obtained with PANalytical X'Pert PRO version 1.5 (method 2 described above).
-There is an interest to support more file types and file versions in the future.**

-# Installation
+## Installation

-It is recommended to use python 3.11 with a dedicated virtual environment for this package.
+It is recommended to use python 3.12 with a dedicated virtual environment for this package.
 Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).